-We welcome lesbian, gay, bisexual, transgender, gender & sexually-diverse, non-binary, intersex, and asexual communities.
+We welcome lesbian, gay, bisexual, transgender, intersex, queer, aromantic, asexual, non-binary, as well as gender and sexually-diverse communities.

 We recognise that LGBTIQA+ people face significant discrimination, including barriers to accessing health care services and employment, and are committed to removing these barriers and working towards equity.
 We strive for LGBTIQA+ health equity and our aim is that all LGBTIQA+ staff, volunteers and clients have a safe, inclusive and affirmative experience of Banyule Community Health every time.